How to Start a Travel Blog

 Select and Set Up Hosting for Your Site

-Now that you have your perfect name, the next step is to select and set up a host for your site.
+Now that you have your perfect name for your travel blog, the next step is to select and set up a host for your site.
 This means purchasing one.

 When it comes to hosting, I recommend Bluehost.
 Some people have concerns about how much it costs.
 However, it is actually surprisingly affordable.
 You simply need to know where to look.